kaihuchen/AutonomousBackseatDriver/README.md

 ## Additional Resources

-- This is part of a series of studies that investigate the use of multimodal LLMs (Large Language Models) for solving complex real-world problems.
+- This is part of a series of studies that investigate the use of LMMs (Large Language Models) for solving complex real-world problems.
 Here are some of them:
     - [Diagnostic reasoning over medical images](https://github.com/kaihuchen/GenAiRadiologist) (*Unfinished*)
     - [CareAlerrt](https://github.com/kaihuchen/CareAlert): evaluates images for safety concerns and provides immediate guidance, for babies, seniors, and pets. (*Unfinished*)
 - If you have any comments, please leave them on the [issues section](https://github.com/kaihuchen/articles/issues) for this repository.